lbrclbrc/my_coin/whitepaper_draft.md

 #### 3.3.2 What the ZK proof must show when applying for subsequent blue addresses

-For each subsequent blue address, when the user applies to “upgrade this `address` to `color = 1` and write a particular `token` into it”, the request must be accompanied by a new ZK proof.
-This proof is no longer just “I know a password”; instead it is closer to “I know a `master_seed`, and this new address really is derived from that same `master_seed`”.
+For each subsequent blue address, when the user applies to “open a new `color = 1` address with this particular `token`”, the request must be accompanied by a new ZK proof.
+This proof is no longer just “I know a password”; instead it is closer to “I know a `master_seed`, and this new PASTA public key `PK` really is derived from that same `master_seed` and the chosen `token`”.

 It can be decomposed like this:

 - Public inputs include:
-  - The `address` being upgraded (the new address);
+  - The PASTA public key `PK` of the new blue address (the circuit does **not** need the `address` itself; the node computes `address = Poseidon(PK)` outside the circuit);
-  - The corresponding `token` (32-byte integer);
+  - The corresponding `token` (32-byte integer, nonzero for subsequent blue addresses);
-  - `master_seed_hash` (the same value as for this user’s first blue address);
+  - `master_seed_hash` (the same value as for this user’s first blue address).
-  - The `ID` written by the Clerk into the transaction (used by the contract to check that “this address belongs to the same identity”).
 - Private inputs (witness) include:
   - `master_seed`;
   - Secret intermediates appearing in the derivation process (for example SK, which is sensitive and can remain internal to the circuit);
   - Any internal variables needed to compute PK from SK on the PASTA curve (handled internally by the circuit and not revealed).

-The ZK proof must establish the following statement:
+The ZK proof must establish the following statement (informally):

 > “There exists a `master_seed` known to me,
 > such that applying Poseidon once to this `master_seed` yields the currently public `master_seed_hash`;
-> under this same `master_seed`, if I concatenate it with the currently public `token` in the prescribed way and apply Poseidon hash to the concatenated result, I obtain some private key SK;
+> under this same `master_seed`, if I concatenate it with the currently public `token` in the prescribed way
+> and apply Poseidon hash to the concatenated result, I obtain some private key SK;
-> using this SK on the PASTA curve, I can compute a public key PK;
-> applying Poseidon hash to this PK yields the currently public `address`.
+> using this SK on the PASTA curve, I can compute a public key PK that equals the currently public `PK`.
-> In other words, this `address` is indeed derived from this `master_seed` and this `token` under the protocol’s derivation rule.”
+> In other words, this `PK` is indeed derived from this `master_seed` and this `token` under the protocol’s derivation rule.”

 After the node verifies this ZK proof, it is mathematically convinced that:

-- The new `address` and the public `token` indeed belong to the same `master_seed`;
+- The new public key `PK` and the public `token` indeed belong to the same `master_seed`;
 - This `master_seed` is, via `master_seed_hash`, bound to the user’s cryptographic identity established earlier (the “password → master_seed → master_seed_hash” relation was already proven during the first blue-address application);
-- Therefore, this new address can safely be treated as “another blue address of the same `master_seed` / the same subject”.
+- Therefore, the address defined as `address = Poseidon(PK)` can safely be treated as “another blue address of the same `master_seed` / the same subject”.

 At the on-chain state level:

-- When the Clerk submits the upgrade transaction for this new `address`, they must write:
+- When the upgrade transaction for this new blue address is processed, the transaction includes:
+  - the public values `(master_seed_hash, token, PK)`,
+  - the proposed `ID` (matching the user’s previous blue address),
+  - and the ZK proof described above;
+- The contract verifies that:
+  - The attached ZK proof satisfies the statement above for these public values;
+  - The `master_seed_hash` used in the proof matches the one written in the transaction;
+- Once this upgrade transaction is finalized on chain:
+  - the node computes `address = Poseidon(PK)`,
+  - the on-chain system fields for this `address` are set to:
-  - `color`: upgrade from 0 to 1;
+    - `color`: 1 (upgraded from 0);
     - `ID`: identical to the user’s previous blue address;
     - `master_seed_hash`: identical to the previous one;
     - `token`: the currently public `token`;
-- The contract verifies that:
-  - The attached ZK proof satisfies the statement above;
-  - The `master_seed_hash` inside the ZK proof matches the one written in the transaction;
-- The same cooling-off period applies as for the first blue address.
-After the cooling-off period ends without revocation, this new `address` officially becomes `color = 1`, and its `(ID, master_seed_hash, token)` binding is recorded on chain.
+  - and this new `(address, ID, master_seed_hash, token)` binding is recorded on chain.

 **Implementation navigation (ZK details):**